Native Plants for Sustainable Landscaping in DFW

 Native Plants in Containers and Small Spaces

-Even if you have limited space or live in an apartment, you can still enjoy the benefits of native plants.
-Many native species can thrive in containers or small outdoor spaces.
-Choose compact varieties of native plants and place them strategically on patios, balconies, or rooftops to create a mini native plant oasis.
+Even with limited space in an apartment or small outdoor area, you can still enjoy the benefits of surrounding yourself with native plants.
+Containers or small outdoor spaces are ideal landscapes for the growth of many native plants.
+To establish a miniature native plant oasis, select compact varieties of native plants and position them strategically on patios, balconies, or rooftops.

 Working with Professionals